Dr. David Casagrande

 In this course we examine environmental issues in the context of human ecology and cultural adaptation using theories and methods from anthropology.
 We consider how different cultures engage environmental issues and explore strategies for solving environmental problems that span cultural boundaries.
 Environmental issues covered include global climate change, biodiversity, water scarcity, global sustainability, and human rights.
 Upon completion of the course, you should be able to: 1) define environmental problems using viewpoints from more than one culture; 2) analyze environmental issues using theory-based comparisons of human behavior through time and across cultures; 3) apply ethnographic methods to the study of environmental problems; and 4) develop policy recommendations in group settings.
 To achieve these goals, students will complete weekly reading assignments, short take-home research assignments, in-class group problem-solving exercises, and an independent research project.
 There are also two short-essay exams.

 This course explores the meanings and uses given to plants by diverse cultures in their unique ecological settings.
 Ethnobotany combines botany and cultural anthropology to study how people classify, use, and manage plants for medicine, food, and ritual.
 This course introduces the history, methods, theory, and practical applications of ethnobotany, including plant conservation, sustainable development, and cultural survival.
-Special emphasis will be placed on learning to do ethnobotany through student research projects.
+Special emphasis will be placed on learning to do ethnobotany through collecting plants for herbarium specimens and student research projects.

 In this course we examine the Latin American experience by looking at social change from the perspective of indigenous peoples.
 The main goals are: 1) to develop an appreciation for the diversity of cultures found in Latin America; 2) to develop anthropological concepts like cultural ecology, ethnicity, acculturation, religious syncretism, and resistance; and 3) apply these concepts and critical thinking to social problems.
 Issues will include cultural survival, human rights, and environmental/cultural sustainability of indigenous peoples of Latin America.
 The course is divided into five sections.
 The first part provides an historical perspective.
 This is followed by four case studies chosen to represent resistance and change from a variety of cultural and theoretical perspectives.
 Cultures may include the Tzeltal Maya and Nahuatl of Mexico, Kayapo of the Brazilian rainforest, and the Aymara of the Bolivian highlands.
 How are each of these groups similar and yet different?
 How have European and indigenous cultures blended to create the cultural diversity we see today?
 Will these cultures survive or become extinct in this era of high migration and rapid globalization?
 We will examine these and other questions in detail through extensive reading, writing, and discussion, supplemented with lectures by the instructor.